 FOB is convenient if the buyer has experience in international shipping and verified logistics partners.

-Although FOB Incoterms is considered a convenient option, it is not without pitfalls:
+Although FOB Incoterms is considered a convenient option, it has its pitfalls:

-A typical situation with improperly organized Incoterms: A company ordered furniture from China under FOB.
-Due to delays in processing export documents, the goods missed the scheduled vessel.
-The cargo stayed at the port.
-The buyer paid for demurrage and lost their spot on the vessel.
+A typical situation under poorly arranged Incoterms: a company ordered a batch of furniture from China under FOB terms.
+Due to delays in export documentation, the cargo missed the chartered vessel and remained in the port.
+The buyer pays demurrage and loses the reserved space on the ship.

 To minimize risks under FOB Incoterms, follow these recommendations: